apache/incubator-ponymail/docs/IMPORTING.md

 ### Setting the domain or list id properly in case of variance
 If your old archive varies in terms of list IDs across time, you can force harmonization by using the `--lid` or `--domain` flags:

-`python3 import-mbox.py --source https://your.tld/mod_mbox/ --mod-mbox --project listid-yourdomain --lid "<listid.youdomain.tld>"`
+`python3 import-mbox.py --source https://your.tld/mod_mbox/ --mod-mbox --project listid-yourdomain --lid "<listid.yourdomain.tld>"`

 This should only be done one list at a time.